saadq/ClearConsole/README.md

 ]
 ```

-Simply replace `alt+k` with the key combination you want to use.jk
+Simply replace `alt+k` with the key combination you want to use.